michbur/IBID-R-advanced/readme.md

 # Data Science Workshop  -  Machine learning in [R](http://cran.us.r-project.org/) -

 The “Machine learning in **R**” workshop on the **23.
 May 2018**  is aimed at participants already familiar with the basics of R. The first part (~ 1 hour) will introduce participants to the basic concepts of supervised (classification / regression) and unsupervised (clustering) learning.
 Afterwards you will learn how to conveniently and efficiently apply the most common machine learning techniques of the [mlr](https://mlr-org.github.io/) package.
 Our instructor, [Jakob Richter](http://jakob-r.de/) is an experienced data scientists and as a co-developer of mlr knows the ins and outs of the package.
-He will demonstrate some of its key features on a practical example enabling you to apply mlr on your problems to find a good pefrorming prediction mode and to tweak its performance using mlrs tuning algorithms.
+He will demonstrate some of its key features on a practical example enabling you to apply mlr on your problems to find a good performing prediction model and to tweak its performance using mlrs tuning algorithms.

 Curriculum: